-Ser vices that our plan pays for What you must pay
+Services that our plan pays for What you must pay

-~ Prostate cancer screening exams \$0
+ă Prostate cancer screening exams \$0

 For men age 50 and older, the plan will pay for the following services once every 12 months:

 a digital rectal exam

 a prostate specific antigen (PSA) test

 Prosthetic devices and related supplies \$0

 Prosthetic devices replace all or part of a body part or function.
 The plan will pay for the following prosthetic devices, and maybe other devices not listed here:

 colostomy bags and supplies related to colostomy care

-pacemakers
+• pacemakers

 • braces

 prosthetic shoes

 artificial arms and legs

 breast prostheses (including a surgical brassiere after a mastectomy)

 The plan will also pay for some supplies related to prosthetic devices.
 They will also pay to repair or replace prosthetic devices.

 The plan offers some coverage after cataract removal or cataract surgery.
 Refer to "Vision care" later in this section for details.

 Pulmonary rehabilitation services \$0

 The plan will pay for pulmonary rehabilitation programs for members who have moderate to very severe chronic obstructive pulmonary disease (COPD).
 The member must have an order for pulmonary rehabilitation from the doctor or provider treating the COPD.

-Services that our plan pays for What you must pay Sexually transmitted infections (STIs) screening and counseling \$0 The plan will pay for screenings for chlamydia, gonorrhea, syphilis, and hepatitis B. These screenings are covered for pregnant women and for some people who are at increased risk for an STI.
+Services that our plan pays for What you must pay (a) Sexually transmitted infections (STIs) screening and counseling \$0 The plan will pay for screenings for chlamydia, gonorrhea, syphilis, and hepatitis B. These screenings are covered for pregnant women and for some people who are at increased risk for an STI.
 A primary care provider must order the tests.
 We cover these tests once every 12 months or at certain times during pregnancy.
 The plan will also pay for up to two face-to-face, high-intensity behavioral counseling sessions each year for sexually active adults at increased risk for STIs.
 Each session can be 20 to 30 minutes long.
 The plan will pay for these counseling sessions as a preventive service only if they are given by a primary care provider.
 The sessions must be in a primary care setting, such as a doctor's office.

-ices th at our plan pays for What you must pay Skilled I nursing facility (SNF) care \$0 ally necessary Skilled Nursing Facility Services are ed for a total of 100 days each year.
+rvices that our plan pays for What you must pay Skilled nursing facility (SNF) care \$0 Medically necessary Skilled Nursing Facility Services are covered for a total of 100 days each year.
 Skilled Nursing Facility services require prior authorization based upon medical necessity as determined by the plan.
 The first 20 days are covered at 100% with no "patient liability" payment as established by the Texas Health and Human Services Commission (HHSC).
-Days 21 - 100 require a "patient liability" payment as established by HHSC. • Members who use all of their skilled nursing facility benefit may qualify for long term nursing facility care, based upon medical necessity as established by HHSC.
-Long term Nursing Facility stays are unlimited based upon medical necessity as established by Texas Health and Human Services (HHS).
+Days 21 - 100 require a "patient liability" payment as established by HHSC.
+Members who use all of their skilled nursing facility benefit may qualify for long term nursing facility care, based upon medical necessity as established by HHSC.
 Long term Nursing Facility stays do not require prior authorization.
-Nursing Facility stays and long term Nursing Facility do not require a 3 day hospital stay. an will pay for the following services, and maybe other es not listed here: • a semi-private room, or a private room if it is medically necessary • meals, including special diets • nursing services physical therapy, occupational therapy, and speech therapy • drugs you get as part of your plan of care, including substances that are naturally in the body, such as blood-clotting factors
+Skilled Nursing Facility stays and long term Nursing Facility stays do not require a 3 day hospital stay.
+The plan will pay for the following services, and maybe other services not listed here: a semi-private room, or a private room if it is medically necessary meals, including special diets nursing services physical therapy, occupational therapy, and speech therapy drugs you get as part of your plan of care, including substances that are naturally in the body, such as blood- clotting factors This benefit is continued on the next page